Skip to main content

 • “This system shifts the emphasis toward planning and optimization.”

-• “I think there's maybe some optimization to be done, not actually adding resources every tick, but computing how much should be added and then adding them at intervals.”
+• “I think there's maybe some optimization to be done by not actually adding resources every tick, but computing how much should be added and then adding them at intervals.”

 • “I'm also having some random performance issues with FPS drops and freezes during the material gathering part.”

-• “Unsure, I do software not game development, but I think Cookie Clicker had something similar with an optimized lower accuracy setting.”
+• “Unsure, I do software not game development, but I think Cookie Clicker had something similar since one of their options includes an optimized lower accuracy setting.”

 • replayability